-14 This is true even if the client set the backing-store attribute to Always.
+$^{^4}$ This is true even if the client set the backing-store attribute to Always.
 The backing-store attribute is a only a hint, and the server may stop maintaining backing store contents at any time.

-A window with the override-redirect bit set is immune from redirection, but the bit should be set on top-level windows only in cases where other windows should be prevented from processing input while the override-redirect window is mapped (see section 4.1.10) and while responding to ResizeRequest events (see section 4.2.9).
+A window with the override-redirect bit set is immune from redirection, but the bit should be set on top-level windows only in cases where other windows should be prevented from processing input while the override-redirect window is mapped (see the section called "Pop-up Windows") and while responding to ResizeRequest events (see the section called "Redirecting Requests").

-Clients that have no non-Withdrawn top-level windows and that map an override-redirect toplevel window are taking over total responsibility for the state of the system.
+Clients that have no non-Withdrawn top-level windows and that map an override-redirect top-level window are taking over total responsibility for the state of the system.
 It is their responsibility to: